 Roofs shall be designed to reduce the apparent exterior mass of a building, add visual interest and be appropriate to the architectural style of the building.
 The following design elements are highly encouraged: variations within one architectural style; visible roof lines and roofs that project over the exterior wall of a building enough to cast a shadow on the ground; and overhanging eaves, sloped roofs and multiple roof elements.
 Architectural methods shall be used to conceal flat roof tops.
-All roof-top mechanical equipment shall be screened so that it is not visible from grade.
+All roof-top mechanical equipment shall be screened so that it is not visible from grade at the closest public street.